AmandaKitSam/traffic-lights/README.md

 - Review the code: index2.html and style2.css

-### After reviewing 2 Approaches to solve the problem, I found that using jQuery to solving the problem was a lot quicker, and the code was straight forward.
+### After reviewing 2 approaches to solve the problem, I found that using jQuery to solving the problem was a lot quicker, and the code was straight forward.
 - Tried 2 approaches (`@keyframes` and `jQuery`) of solving the problem - look at the problem in a different way

 -----------------------------------------------------